 Science Says: Hawaii hurricanes rare, but getting less so

-Hurricanes seldom get close to Hawaii and it's even rarer for one of the islands to take a direct hit.
+Hurricanes seldom get close to Hawaii.
+It's even rarer for one of the islands to take a direct hit.

-Hurricane Lane already drenched and pummeled the island chain, and even more rain may be on the way.
+Hurricane Lane already drenched and pummeled the island chain and even more rain could be on the way.

-The last time a major hurricane hit Hawaii was in 1992 when Category 4 Hurricane Iniki caused billions in damage.
-On average, the central Pacific hurricane region, which includes Hawaii, sees about four or five storms moving through.
+The last time a major hurricane hit Hawaii was in 1992.
+That's when Category 4 Hurricane Iniki hit.
+It caused billions in damage.
+The central Pacific hurricane region that includes Hawaii sees about four or five storms moving through.
 But that may be changing with global warming.

 A look at the hurricane season in Hawaii:

 Usually wind is what keeps storms from threatening Hawaii.
 Most eastern Pacific hurricanes form in the warm waters off Mexico and head west.
 But before they get too far, wind currents usually cause them to circle back toward the coast.
 The storms that stay a bit further south are the rare ones.
 These make it to the central Pacific.
 That's according to Gabe Vecchi.
 He is a Princeton University climate scientist.

 This year, those winds aren't quite steering storms back east.
 Add to that weaker than normal winds aloft that usually shred storms.
 Winds at that level would normally be 23 mph to 29 mph.
 Now, they are less than half as strong.
 This allows storms to stay alive.
 That's according to Phil Klotzbach.
 He is a Colorado State University hurricane scientist.

 That also happened in 2014 and 2015.
 Those years were busier than normal years for storms getting close to Hawaii.
 There were four in 2015 and three in 2014.
 This included Iselle that hit the Big Island.
 But it was a weakened tropical storm.

 But the central Pacific is a big area and the islands occupy a small area.
 So most storms aren't likely to come too close.